Houston-Gamblers.com

 About Me/Contact Us

 I was thirteen years old when the Gamblers took to the field for their inaugural campaign in 1984.
-As a resident of nearby Deer Park, Texas, I distinctly remember the excitement surrounding the new team.
+As a resident of nearby Deer Park, Texas, I distinctly remember the excitement surrounding Houston's new team.
 The NFL Oilers were struggling to rebuild after a horrendous 3-13 season, and the MLB Astros were playing their typical .500 ball.
 Even the Rockets of the NBA were finishing a less-than-stellar season with a woeful 29-53 record.

 Two years, thirty-eight games and several pro records later, the Gamblers walked off the gridiron forever.